Skip to main content

 Warn your members

 Anyone can be the victim of a pension scam, no matter how financially savvy they think they are.
 It’s important that everyone can spot the warning signs.
+Watch a video case study of a pension scam victim.

 Scammers are often convincingly professional, with credible websites, testimonials and materials that are hard to distinguish from the real thing.
 Their aim is to persuade pension savers to either transfer their entire pension savings, or release funds from it.
 This is often to a scheme the scammer controls.